310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

               So this is what they were secretly talking to each other about in practice the other day, huh…

-              I was really curious about it since I couldn't hear it at all… But I'm happy to know that all along it was to throw me a birthday surprise…♪
+              I was really curious about it since I couldn't hear it at all… But I'm happy to know that it was just to throw me a birthday surprise…♪
 				{% endbubble %}
 			</div>
 			<div data-tab="1b-r" style="display: none">
             	{% bubble Midori %}
               Is that so… Suddenly I feel a chill down my—

-              Ggh?!
+              Ggh!?
 Morisawa-senpai is looking at me with the biggest grin on his face…

               I’m sorry, Anzu-san, but I suddenly remembered something I gotta do, so can I go home…?
 				{% endbubble %}